 Switched power is confirmed from the ignition switch in “ignition on” only, not accessory.

-This is our three-amp fuse from the ignition switch.
-For ’67, getting power is easy right from the switch post.
-However, ’68 switched power will have to come from an underdash pigtail lead that’s hot only with the ignition switch on.
-One source can be the automatic transmission selector light, which is lit only when the ignition is on.
+For ’67, power is easy, right from the switch post.
+But ’68 switched power will have to come from an underdash pigtail lead that’s hot only with the ignition switch on, like the automatic transmission selector light.

 This very simple wiring diagram quickly shows you how the Mini-Tach wires in.